Frequently asked questions about Date of Death real estate appraisals

 While attorneys and CPAs may be involved in the process, the initial contact is usually the family member responsible for handling the estate.

-I specialize in retrospective and Date of Death real estate appraisals throughout Alameda County.
+I specialize in retrospective and Date of Death real estate appraisals.

 Any type of real property can receive a Date of Death appraisal.

-My practice primarily focuses on residential properties of one to four units, which includes single-family homes, duplexes, triplexes, and four-unit residential buildings.
+My practice primarily focuses on residential properties of one to four units, including single-family homes, duplexes, triplexes, and four-unit residential buildings.

-These property types are the most common assets encountered during probate and estate settlement in Alameda County.
+These property types are the most commonly encountered assets in probate and estate settlement.

 Fair market value for estate purposes means the value is being developed for a specific assignment related to the administration of an estate.